OpenMS/OpenMS-docs/docs/tutorials/TOPP/views-in-toppview.md

 annotations and simple text labels are provided.

 The following example image shows a 1D view in mirror mode.
-A theoretical spectrum (lower half) has been generated using the theoretical spectrum generator (`Tools` > `Generate theoretical spectrum`).
-The mirror mode has been activated by right-clicking the layer containing the theoretical spectrum and selecting `Flip downward` from the layer context menu.
+A theoretical spectrum (lower half) has been generated using the theoretical spectrum generator (**Tools** > **Generate theoretical spectrum**).
+The mirror mode has been activated by right-clicking the layer containing the theoretical spectrum and selecting **Flip downward** from the layer context menu.
-A spectrum alignment between the two spectra has been performed (`Tools` > `Align spectra`).
+A spectrum alignment between the two spectra has been performed (**Tools** > **Align spectra**).
 It is visualized by the red lines connecting aligned peaks and can be reset through the context menu.
 Moreover, in the example, several distances between abundant peaks have been measured and subsequently replaced by their corresponding amino acid residue code.
-This is done by right-clicking a distance annotation and selecting `Edit` from the context menu.
-Additionally, peak annotations and text labels have been added by right-clicking peaks and selecting `Add peak` annotation or by right clicking anywhere and selecting `Add Label`, respectively.
+This is done by right-clicking a distance annotation and selecting **Edit** from the context menu.
+Additionally, peak annotations and text labels have been added by right-clicking peaks and selecting **Add peak** annotation or by right clicking anywhere and selecting **Add Label**, respectively.
 Multiple annotations can be selected by holding down the `CTRL` key while clicking them.
 They can be moved around by dragging the mouse and deleted by pressing `DEL`.

 ![](../../images/tutorials/topp/TOPPView_1D.png)

-Throught the **context menu**: of the 1D view you can:
+Through the **context menu**: of the 1D view you can:

-1. View/edit meta data
+1. View/edit meta data.
-2. Save the current layer data
+2. Save the current layer data.
-3. Change display settings
+3. Change display settings.
-4. Add peak annotations or arbitrary text labels
+4. Add peak annotations or arbitrary text labels.
-5. Reset a performed alignment
+5. Reset a performed alignment.

 ## 2D View